Ryan Louie

 Stanford University

-I am a postdoc in Stanford's Computer Science department, where I am part of the Stanford NLP and Stanford HCI groups and advised by Diyi Yang and Emma Brunskill.
+I am a postdoc in Stanford's Computer Science department, affiliated with the Stanford NLP and HCI groups and advised by Diyi Yang and Emma Brunskill.
 I received my PhD from Northwestern's Technology and Social Behavior program, where I worked closely with Prof. Haoqi Zhang and Darren Gergle on Human-AI Interaction and Social Computing research topics.
+Prior to that, I received my B.S. in Robotics from Olin College of Engineering.